amzn/style-dictionary/docs/using_the_npm_module.md

 # Installation
 To use the npm module, install it like a normal npm dependency.
-This is a build tool so you are most likely going to want to save it as a dev dependency (The -D option):
+You are most likely going to want to save it as a dev dependency (The -D option) because it's a build tool:
 ```bash
 $ npm install -D style-dictionary
 ```